OussemaKHORCHANI/OussemaKHORCHANI/README.md

-### Hi there 👋 I'm Oussema Khorchani a business intelligence student at ESPRIT
+### Hi there 👋 I'm Oussema Khorchani a final year business intelligence student at ESPRIT
- -🔭 I’m currently seeking an end-of-study internship in data engineering.
- -📫 How to reach me: oussema.khorchani@esprit.tn
+ -🌱 I’m currently learning data engineering and Odoo development -📫 How to reach me: oussema.khorchani@esprit.tn
 <!--
 **OussemaKHORCHANI/OussemaKHORCHANI** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.